Quantum Walk on a Line with Absorbing Boundaries: Notation and overview of the existing results

 In \eqref{coin}, the angle $\theta$ is a tunable parameter governing the effective spreading speed of the quantum walk \cite{miyazaki:2007,kempf:2009,bezdekova:2015}.
 The special case $\theta = \pi/4$ corresponds to the well-known Hadamard coin, which has been extensively studied in the literature.
 We omit the trivial boundary cases $\theta=0,\, \frac{\pi}{2}$, which can be treated in a straightforward way.
 Indeed, for $\theta = 0$ the coin (\ref{coin}) is diagonal and the quantum walker propagates deterministically according to the amplitudes of the initial state (\ref{init:coin:stb}).
 Absorption probability on the left and right is given by $|a|^2$ and $|b|^2$, respectively.
-On the other hand, for $\theta=\frac{\pi}{2}$ the coin (\ref{coin}) becomes a Pauli $\sigma_x$ matrix and the quantum walker is bound to positions $-1,0,1$.
-Since we consider $N\geq 2$, the walker never reaches the absorbing boundaries.
+On the other hand, for $\theta=\frac{\pi}{2}$ the coin (\ref{coin}) becomes a Pauli $\sigma_x$ matrix and the quantum walker is bound to positions $k-1,k,k+1$.
+Unless the starting point is next to the absorbing barrier (i.e. $k=N-1$ or $k=-N+1$), the walker will not be absorbed.